 Designed for advanced configuration, clicking the Expert button at the bottom of the menu panel switches the web interface from Wizard to Expert Mode.
-Shown below is a typical KVM screen in Expert Mode.
-The Expert Mode adds a top menu bar to support a wider array of menu choices.
+Shown below is a typical KVM/net screen in Expert Mode.
+One main difference between the two modes is that in the Expert Mode you will notice the addition of a top menu bar to support a wider array of menu choices.